-Beside it, blind-spot monitoring, rear cross-traffic alert, lane change alert, adaptive cruise control, adaptive headlights, a surrounded view parking camera system, and an automated parking system is also available in 202 GMC Terrain.
+Besides it, blind-spot monitoring, rear cross-traffic alert, lane change alert, adaptive cruise control, adaptive headlights, a surrounded view parking camera system, and an automated parking system is also available in 202 GMC Terrain.

 How Economical Is the 2020 GMC Terrain?

-The terrain comes with a 1.5-liter engine, and it EPA rated it at 28 mpg combined.
+The terrain comes with a 1.5-liter engine, and EPA rated it at 28 mpg combined.
 It is on par with the segment.
 The terrain has got 28.4 mpg on the mixed driving test loop and 22.4 mpg in the 600 miles of the combined driving.

 How Much Does The GMC Terrain Cost?

 The MSRP of the new GMC Terrain starts from $25,000, the same as the 2019 model, while the prices for the remaining trims begin from $28,400 to $38,300.
 All of these prices are above average for the class.

 The insurance cost depends on a variety of factors such as deductible, level of coverage, and type of insurance that you just selected.
 Besides it, your age, gender, location, credit score, and driving record can also impact the insurance rates.